blue building with flowers in downtown london

 Day Two: Day Trip Outside of London

 As previously mentioned, John and I love taking tours, especially if we haven’t rented a car.
 There are so many day trip options to choose from if you’re looking to see more of England.
-You could go to Leeds Castle and the White Cliffs of Dover, Oxford, Stonehenge, Windsor Castle, the options are pretty endless.
+There is the Leeds Castle and the White Cliffs of Dover, Oxford, Stonehenge, Windsor Castle, the options are pretty endless.
 You can even take a day trip to Paris!
-There are also several tour companies to choose from and they all have great reviews.
-We chose to do our tour with Evan Evans.
-Read more about our tour here.
-All of the tours will have you meet at the Victoria Coach Station unless you booked a private tour, then they’ll usually offer hotel pickup.
-Expect these tours to take all day, but you’ll certainly see so much!

 warwick castle in england on evan evans tour